About Valentine Guesthouse professional year-round bed & breakfast, central location in Tollcross, closest to castle, Hume tartan history.

 About Valentine City Centre Guesthouse in Edinburgh

 We operate in a modern and professional manner- a year-round guesthouse and NOT a family home simply renting out spare rooms.
 You will receive a key to the guesthouse and your room which gives you full access during your stay; there is no 'locking-up' time at night, and no period when you must vacate during the day between nights that you are staying.
-Our breakfast room is large enough to accommodate all guests at once and is not used for any other purpose.
+We currently served a full cooked breakfast to your room- this must be pre-ordered and is available between 7.45 and 9.15 - priced at £7 per person.

 ALWAYS A HAPPY FACE WHEN WE SEE YOU - GUARANTEED!

-Check-in is normally from 1pm onwards, but in the case of early arrivals; luggage can of course be left with us in the event your room is not yet ready.
+Check-in is normally from 1pm onwards, but in the case of early arrivals; luggage can of course be left with us in the event your room is not yet ready of course.
+Arrangements exist for late evening/night arrivals, but we don't ask you to pay for the costs of a 24 hour reception, so guests are expected to provide a estimated time of arrival (which can be updated at anytime), and to be able to contact us by mobile phone.

 Our Location: The closest Guesthouse to the Castle!!!